sheguloves/blog/_posts/2016-02-18-Angular-Gulp-Browserify-Notes.md

 });
 {% endhighlight %}

-**But** if you use browserify build your code, you make write code like this:
+**But** if you use browserify build your code, you may write code like this:

 index.js
 {% highlight javascript %}